rjjb3427/communication/README.md

 	- If you need advice, have a specific question answerable with 1-2 sentences
 	- If you want them to speak, provide all the details and offer to provide accommodations

-6. **Get an introduction if possible.** This is advice for life.
+6. **Get an introduction.** This is advice for life.
 99% of great things happen by way of introduction.
 Develop and nurture your relationships and ask for introductions.

 7. **Follow up.** People are busy.
 They forget.
 Maybe your email was too long.
 Reach out again in a couple of days, respectfully.